danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.getEmojiURL.html" name="messages.getEmojiURL">Returns an HTTP URL which can be used to automatically log in into translation platform and suggest new emoji keywords ».
 The URL will be valid for 30 seconds after generation: messages.getEmojiURL</a>

-* <a href="messages.getAttachMenuBot.html" name="messages.getAttachMenuBot">Returns attachment menu entry for a bot web app that can be launched from the attachment menu »: messages.getAttachMenuBot</a>
+* <a href="messages.getAttachMenuBot.html" name="messages.getAttachMenuBot">Returns attachment menu entry for a bot mini app that can be launched from the attachment menu »: messages.getAttachMenuBot</a>

 * <a href="messages.getChats.html" name="messages.getChats">Returns chat basic info on their IDs: messages.getChats</a>